3209 Oceanview Dr

 Haida Gwaii Hospital is 6 acute bed facility with 8 long term care beds.
 The hospital serves the local population and residents of surrounding villages and isolated forestry camps.
-Queen Charlotte is also home to the Haida Gwaii Cancer Care Clinic.
+Daajing Giids (formerly the Village of Queen Charlotte) is also home to the Haida Gwaii Cancer Care Clinic.

 Residents pay 80% of their after tax income, with minimum and maximum rates set by the Ministry of Health Services.
 This rate covers the standard benefits provided by all long-term care homes.
 These costs are available on request or in the Long Term Care Home Resident and Family Handbook.